 The bulk of things to do in Little Havana is along Calle Ocho, with some outliers.
-It’s filled with Latin culture, including the sounds, sights, and foods of the sort.
-From drums and horns to people playing dominos in the park, cigar rollers in shops, and Cuban flags on the street, to delicious Cuban pastries made with guava fruit you’re sure to enjoy your time there.
+It's filled with Latin culture, including sounds, sights, and foods of the sort.

 Though you can walk the main part of Little Havana (which is 8th Street, or “Calle Ocho,” between 12th and 16th Avenues), it's easier to explore some notable spots beyond that with a car – and there are a few spots worth noting.

-If you’re venturing out for the day don’t forget Florida essentials.
-The sun is hot, hot, hot in Miami, which means you’ll need sunglasses, sunscreen, and your refillable water bottle – we love our flat Memo bottle because it fits in my purse.
+Don't forget Florida essentials if you're venturing out for the day.
+The sun is hot, hot, hot in Miami, so you'll need sunglasses, sunscreen, and your refillable water bottle – we love our flat Memo bottle because it fits in my purse.